 WordPress Simple Membership Add Members Manually shows you how to add new members to your site manually.

 There are times when you might have a list of members you wish to add to your site manually.
-The following instructions shows you how to add new members to your site manually without having to register the members via the front page registration form.
-These instructions are very simple to follow.
+The following instructions shows you how to add new members to your site manually without having to register the members via the registration form.
+These instructions are simple to follow.

 Note: When you create an account manually from the admin end and later you want the user to pay for a subscription, make sure the user logs into his/her account then pay for the subscription using the subscription button created inside the plugin.